opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 When Exporting schedules through from the command line, the transport database will be purged before the export.
 :::

-The following is the syntax for [exporting]{.ul} schedules from the Schedule Import Export command line:
+The following is the syntax for exporting schedules from the Schedule Import Export command line:

 ImpEx.exe
 AccessDSN,SQLDSN,UID,PWD,EXPORT,GlobalProperties?,Thresholds?,ScheduleName(s)